mjb3/DPOMPs.jl/docs/src/models.md

 # Models

-This section provides instructions for generating models (WIP).
+This section provides instructions for generating model instances in **DPOMPs.jl**.

 ## Predefined models